Beam me up, Scotty: Legacy

 The popularity of the misquotation has led to many new phrases, both associated with Star Trek or otherwise.
 The exact timing of when the phrase became popular is unclear.
 However, early signs of the quote's usage to describe something separate from Star Trek can be found roughly ten years after Star Treks airing in 1966, in a publication of the Royal Aeronautical Journal.
 It describes a certain routine as "a sort of 'beam me up Scotty' routine".
 Over time, the phrase has been extended to, "Beam me up, Scotty, there's no intelligent life down here!", popularized on bumper stickers and t-shirts, despite neither quote ever being said on the show.

 The quote "Beam me up, Scotty!" has been extended beyond its original meaning to describe an expression of "the desire to be elsewhere", or the desire to be out of an unwanted situation.
 Furthermore, it has been associated with things that are futuristic, such as the possibility of teleportation.

 The phrase has also been used as slang for certain drugs.
-An Oxford Reference page defined "Beam me up, Scotty" as "a mixture of phencyclidine and cocaine" and to "talk to Scotty", "high off Scotty", "see Scotty", etc.

-The phrase has been referenced by Baxter County Sheriff's drug slang definitions.
+An Oxford Reference page defined "Beam me up, Scotty" as "a mixture of phencyclidine and cocaine" and to "talk to Scotty", "high off Scotty", "see Scotty", etc. The phrase has been referenced by Baxter County Sheriff's drug slang definitions.
 It is also referenced in the book "Vice Slang" by Tom Dalzell and Terry Victor, for crack cocaine, and to describe "Beamers" or "Beemers" as those taking said drugs.

+James Traficant used the quote as a catchphrase during his service in the U.S. House of Representatives.